 EndeavourOS is one of very few Linux distributions that does not claim to provide easy-to-use GUI tools to learn Linux.
 Actually, the team promotes the distro as a terminal-centric distro that gives you your favorite desktop environment with a few basic utilities and active, friendly community support.

 Being a terminal-centric distro, users will run into problems more often than with GUI tools.
 To help fix issues and keep new users motivated, the team has a wiki and active community support.
 It is not a problem to run into errors each time you fix an issue; it teaches more than you could with GUI tools.

 Though, after installation, the welcome screen presents users with after-install options to configure some basic parts of your operating system.

-For example, the welcome window comes handy in updating mirrors to get faster speed when downloading updates, Update system, detects common system issues, upgrade the OS and customize the system’s look & feel.
+For example, the welcome window comes in handy in updating mirrors to get faster speed when downloading updates, Update the system, detect common system issues, upgrade the OS and customize the system’s look & feel.

 For a detailed guide on installing Linux distro alongside Windows 10, visit this guide.

 EndeavourOS installer prompts the user to select the installation method.
 The default offline installer, Calamares, sets up the system with the Xfce desktop environment customized for EndeavourOS.
 The online installer allows users to select the desktop environment and necessary packages.